RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab05.md

 Caffe only supports the data parallel approach for multi-GPU and only for training on the command line (other interfaces coming soon).

 In your job scripts you have been using the parameter `-l gpu=1` which means we're requesting 1 GPU.
-Simply replace the number for the GPUs you require e.g. for 4 GPUs:
+Simply replace the number for the GPUs you require e.g. for 2 GPUs:

 ```
 #!/bin/bash
-#$ -l gpu=4 -P rse-training -q rse-training.q -l rmem=10G
+#$ -l gpu=2 -P rse-training -q rse-training.q -l rmem=10G -j y

 module load libs/caffe/rc3/gcc-4.9.4-cuda-8.0-cudnn-5.1-conda-3.4-TESTING
 source activate caffe